conda/conda-build/docs/source/resources/define-metadata.rst

      md5: 88510902197cba0d1ab4791e0f41a66e  # [unix]

 .. note::
-   To select multiple operating system use the ``or`` statement.
-While it intuitive to use ``skip: True  # [win and osx]``, this will only work if the platform is both windows and osx simultaneously (i.e. never).
+   To select multiple operating systems use the ``or`` statement.
+While it might be tempting to use ``skip: True  # [win and osx]``, this will only work if the platform is both windows and osx simultaneously (i.e. never).